The Hidden Cost of Running Test Suites Outside Your Cluster

 The problem compounds when tests run across multiple clusters or environments.
 A team managing staging, pre-production, and production clusters might run different test suites against each.
 Without a centralized view, nobody has a complete picture of test health across the organization.

 This is the other thing Testkube centralizes.
 Because all test executions run through the same platform (regardless of which cluster, which testing framework, or which trigger kicked them off), results, logs, and artifacts are collected in one place.
 You can see which tests are slow, which ones flake, which clusters have higher failure rates, and how test health trends over time.
-The analytics aren't a bolt-on dashboard; they're a natural consequence of all test execution flowing through a single system.
+The analytics are not a bolt-on dashboard; they are a natural consequence of all test execution flowing through a single system.

 The compounding effect